 The tour is 18 days in duration including international flights.
-Please note, due to flight schedules passengers may depart/arrive on Day 2.
+Please note that due to airline schedules passengers may depart or arrive on Day 2.

-Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to Reservations.
+Travellers booked on a 'Land Only' package, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Please advise your international flight times to reservations.
 Join the tour on Day 2 in Osaka and end the tour on Day 17 in Tokyo.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.